-As one of the most vibrant cities in Asia, Hong Kong is every photo snapper’s dream!
-Whether you are an influencer looking for unique photos or simply have a passion for capturing travel moments through your lens, any visit here will not disappoint.
+As one of the most vibrant cities in Asia, Hong Kong is an excellent city to take Instagram-worthy photos.
+Whether you are an influencer looking for unique photos or simply have a passion for capturing travel moments through your lens, there are tons of amazing Instagrammable places in Hong Kong!

-With tons of awesome spots to love and explore, there’s something for everyone – from temples and cool street art to museums, panoramic cityscapes and trendy neighbourhoods.
-For example, dive into Man Mo Temple, the oldest temple in the city.
-Then relax on the beautiful Lantau Island whilst admiring the impressive Big Buddha or visit the Insta-famous Choi Hung Estate to snap some of the most colorful pics in the city – and that’s just to name a few!
+In this guide, we set out the top Hong Kong Instagram spots.
+You’ll get a chance to visit temples, marvel at cityscapes, and explore a few hidden gems.
+For instance, dive into Man Mo Temple, the oldest temple in the city.
+Then relax on beautiful Lantau Island where you can admire the impressive Big Buddha or visit the Insta-famous Choi Hung Estate to take some of the most colorful pictures in the city – and that’s just to name a few!

 In a rush?
 Pin these Instagrammable places in Hong Kong for later.

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 10 Most Instagrammable places in Hong Kong

 From temples and cool street art to museums, panoramic cityscapes and trendy neighborhoods – Hong Kong is a mecca for street photographers looking for instagram-worthy photos.
 Here are our favorite Hong Kong Instagram spots!

 Chi Lin Nunnery & Nan Lian Garden

 It’s easy to get caught in the visual chaos of downtown Hong Kong.
 While the city’s towering birdcage blocks and bustling streets are full of character and extremely photogenic there are plenty of places where you can find an escape.